Quick linksMake an appointment

 Make an appointment

-At Park Private Clinic, we offer many different types of peels.
+At Park Private Clinic, we offer many different types of peels for different skin types.
 And the Meso Peel is among our favourites.

 Ameson meso peel is a professional chemical peeling system based on organic acids and aimed to rejuvenate the skin, giving it a glowing, bright appearance as well as a lovely soft texture.